 - Fix any delivery warnings or errors.
 Double-click on a warning or error to have iTunes Producer jump to the exact location of the problem.

 iTunes Producer packages your album and track details, and all prepared files into an iTunes Producer package and sends it to the iTunes Store.
 You cannot add tracks or change the pre-order track link-up or sequence once you deliver an album to the iTunes Store.

-Instant-gratification tracks are available for individual purchase on the iTunes Store during the pre-order period if a customer pre-orders the album.
+Instant-gratification tracks are available for individual purchase on the iTunes Store during the pre-order and are available to stream on Apple Music as part of the pre-add.
 An instant-gratification song or music video can be added to a pre-order album anytime before the pre-order start date.